 Amazon.com offers usually the best price and therefore, check out the Amazon website if you want to save some money.

-Our selection of GED prep books should help you to find the best learning aid and support you to be optimally prepared for the day of your test.
+Our selection of GED prep books and our review should help you to find the best learning aid and tips.
+They will support you to be optimally prepared for the day of your test.

 - McGraw-Hill Education Preparation for the GED Test

 - GED® Math Test Tutor, GED & TABE Test Preparation

 - Cracking the GED Test with 2 Practice Tests

 For a few years, the GED exam is fully computerized.
 The four GED modules each have a different focus point, these being: Math, English Language Arts (reading and writing), Social Studies, and Science.
-With the introduction of the new format of the GED exam (2014), it has become more interactive for the participant as well and you really need to learn well to be successful.
+With the introduction of the computerized format of the GED exam, it has become more interactive for the participant as well and you really need to learn well to be successful.

 With the exam no longer being predominantly multiple-choice, participants are now required to demonstrate more accuracy and mindfulness.